jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) if the Registrar has succeeded, the Board—
     (i) has given the social worker a reasonable opportunity to make written submissions and to be heard on the matter, either personally or by a representative; and
     (ii) has considered any written or oral submissions made to it within a reasonable time of the social worker's being given the notice referred to in paragraph (a)﻿(iv).
-(4) A person exercising his or her right to be heard personally is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(4) A person exercising the person’s right to be heard personally is entitled to be accompanied by 1 person of the person’s choice who agrees to attend.
-(5) The Board may permit a person exercising his or her right to be heard personally to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (4).
+(5) The Board may permit a person exercising the person’s right to be heard personally to be accompanied by any number of people of the person’s choice who agree to attend, in addition to the person by whom the person is entitled to be accompanied by subsection (4).
 (6) The Registrar must make reasonable efforts to give a copy of a direction under subsection (1) to the social worker concerned.
 (7) The Board must direct the Registrar to restore the entry in the Register relating to a social worker whose entry has been cancelled under this section if—
-  (a) the social worker applies to the Board in writing to have the entry restored; and (b) the Board is satisfied that he or she intends to reside in New Zealand.
+  (a) the social worker applies to the Board in writing to have the entry restored; and (b) the Board is satisfied that the person intends to reside in New Zealand.
 (8) The direction to restore the entry may be made subject to the person's competence to practise as a social worker being found satisfactory under Part 3.

 ### 132 Cancellation of registration on Board's direction
-(1) The Board may direct the Registrar to cancel the entry in the Register relating to a social worker, and give him or her notice of the cancellation, if it is satisfied that he or she—
+(1) The Board may direct the Registrar to cancel the entry in the Register relating to a social worker, and give the social worker notice of the cancellation, if it is satisfied that the social worker—
   (a) obtained registration by making a false or misleading representation or declaration (whether oral or written); or (b) was not entitled to be registered.
 (1A) The Board must not give a direction unless—